mullerhai/storch/README.md

 # STorch - GPU Accelerated Deep Learning for Scala 3

-Storch is a Scala library for fast tensor computations and deep learning, based on PyTorch.
+STorch is a Scala library for fast tensor computations and deep learning, based on PyTorch.
+Base On Cpp LibTorch, STorch has equal position with Pytorch

-Like PyTorch, Storch provides
+Like PyTorch, STorch provides
 * A NumPy like API for working with tensors
 * GPU support [Future will support HuaWei CANN NPU]
 * Automatic differentiation
 * A neural network API for building and training neural networks.
-* What All you need pytorch futures could find in STorch !!!
+* What All you need Pytorch features could find in STorch !!!
 * Minimal time and learning cost migrate from python pytorch developer
-* Maximal ROI for Big Data developer and data scientist
+* Maximal ROI for Big Data developer and Data Scientist
 * Support LLM | Recommend System | Compute Vision | NLP | Financial Tech | RL |Big Data | Data Science Research
-* Big Deep Learning Environment Chains boost your develop
+* Big Deep Learning Environment Chains boost you concentrate on  development
+* Support Java SMID Vector API, Please use JDK Version >= 17

 Storch aims to close to the Python API to make porting existing models and the life of people already familiar with PyTorch easier.

+STorch Tutorial ,see here -> https://github.com/mullerhai/storch-tutorial

 ![storch-1](./docs/images/storch-1.png)
 ![storch-2](./docs/images/storch-2.png)